 Treatment of heart failure depends on its cause.
 The overall goals of treatment are to correct underlying pathology, to relieve symptoms, to prevent a worsening of the condition, to reduce the frequency of hospitalizations, and to prolong life.

 All patients with CHF receive medical treatment in the form of diuretics (“water” pills), angiotensin-converting enzyme inhibitors, beta-blockers, or aldosterone inhibitors (all drugs that block the body’s neurohormonal system), unless they suffer from side-effects as a result of drug treatment.
 In most patients with CHF, an ICD device is also recommended, to treat potentially life-threatening abnormally fast heart rhythms.
 Patients with prolonged QRS duration and dyssynchronous contractions (which occur in about 30% of cases) receive additional Cardiac Resynchronization Therapy (CRT), a special type of pacemaker, on top of medications and ICD device implant.
 Most patients with heart failure however, have normal QRS duration and do not benefit from CRT treatment.
-For these patients, representing approximately 70% of those suffering from CHF, there was no device-based treatment available until now.
 The Optimizer™ System by Impulse Dynamics offers, for the first time, a solution for patients with moderate to severe heart failure and normal QRS duration.